Leg Cramps: Causes and Prevention

 The following considerations should be useful in avoiding leg cramps:

 Micro Essential Labratory sells Hydrion 067 test strips that are used to accurately test the acidity/alkalinity of one’s urine in the range of 5.5–8.0 pH.
 Such test strips are quite useful in obtaining feedback on the effects of foods on the body’s pH.

 Multi-Mineral Supplements.
 Most multi-vitamin supplements have little or no minerals in them.
-Some experts recommend taking a multi-mineral supplement just before retiring for reasons having nothing to do with leg cramps, but since I started this practice, my leg cramps have been completely gone.
+Some experts recommend taking a multi-mineral supplement just before retiring for reasons having nothing to do with leg cramps, but observing this practice may reduce the occurrance of leg cramps.
 The list of ingredients below is from the supplement that I take.
 Beware of supplements that are unbalanced or are missing trace minerals.
 Note that unless an iron deficiency is known to exist, women past menopause and men should avoid supplements containing iron.

 A list of ingredients typical of a multi-mineral supplement that is balanced and contains a good number of trace elements.